|

 Pig's vest with buttons - Sow belly, or any fat bacon.

-Pig train - A piggyback train, one composed of flat cars carrying
+Pig train - A piggyback train, one composed of flat cars carrying truck trailers.

 Piker - A hobo or tramp who walks.